 Satellite LNG facility vaporization: Set for modeled year based on vendor-supplied information annually.

-Oil-Only inventory levels: Set to levels determined using the most recent December fuel surveys submitted to the ISO.
-Tank inventories then will be assumed to be replenished with one proxy tanker truck per hour when the reorder level is reached.
-The reorder level is provided using the most recent fuel survey.
+Oil inventory levels: Tank inventory levels for oil-only resources and dual-fuel resources that operate primarily on oil during the winter shall be set to levels determined using the 2017/2018 winter fuel surveys submitted to the ISO in December.
+Tank inventories then will be assumed to be replenished with 202 barrels per hour when the reorder level is reached.
+The reorder level is provided using the results of the 2017/2018 winter fuel survey.

 Resource Seasonal Claim Capability: The winter Seasonal Claimed Capability (MW) from the most recently published CELT report for all Existing Generating Capacity Resources qualified for the instant FCA and energy-only generators active in ISO New England markets.
-For non-commercial Existing Generating Capacity Resources that are not in the CELT report, the fuel-security reliability review will use the resource’s winter Qualified Capacity.
+For non-commercial Existing Generating Capacity Resources that are not in the CELT report and energy-only generators that are in service but are not in the CELT report, the fuel-security reliability review will use the resource’s winter Qualified Capacity and the winter SCC value (as of the fifth business day in May), respectively.

-PV Forecast: The PV Forecast-Nameplate, year of analysis, and the sum of Markets Total Cumulative and Behind-the-Meter Total Cumulative values from the most recently available CELT report
+PV Forecast: For photovoltaic resources accounted for in the PV forecast, the fuel-security reliability review will use draft CELT values as presented to the PAC during the spring of the year when the fuel security reliability review is performed, which is prior to the annual issuance of the final values in the CELT report released on May 1.
+For in-service photovoltaic resources not accounted for in the draft forecast values, the fuel-security reliability review will use the nameplate values.
+For non-commercial photovoltaic Existing Generating Capacity Resources that are not in the CELT report, the fuel-security reliability review will use the nameplate equivalent of the resource’s Capacity Supply Obligation received in the most recent Forward Capacity Auction.

-Wind Resource Nameplate: Based on the most recently available CELT report and Existing Generating Capacity Resources with a Primary Fuel Type = WND, where the sum of the Nameplate (MW) values will be used.
+Wind Resource Nameplate: For wind resources accounted for in the most recently available CELT report and in-service wind resources not accounted for in the most recently available CELT report, the fuel-security reliability review will use the nameplate values.
+For non-commercial wind Existing Generating Capacity Resources that are not in the CELT report, the fuel-security reliability review will use the nameplate equivalent of the resource’s Capacity Supply Obligation received in the most recent Forward Capacity Auction.

 Sun Profile: The ISO will use the observed hourly profile from the winter of 2014/2015, adjusted to reflect the expected performance of the fleet assumed in service in the study year, and updated annually.